unit-io/unitdb/docs/about.md

 - Writing to Data file

 ### Writing data to disk
 The unitdb engine handles data from the point put request is received through writing data to the physical disk.
 Data is written to unitdb using low latency binary messaging entry.
 Data is compressed and encrypted (if encryption is set) then written to a WAL for immediate durability.
-Entries are written to memdb block cache and become immediately queryable.
-The memdb block cache is periodically written to disk in the form of blocks.
+Entries are written to block cache and become immediately queryable.
+The block cache is periodically written to disk in the form of blocks.

 ### Write Ahead Log (WAL)
 The Write Ahead Log (WAL) retains unitdb data when the db restarts.
 The WAL ensures data is durable in case of an unexpected failure.